Youth Creating Solutions

 Perspectives is a cross-age, student-to-student program developed by an interracial, interfaith group of high school teens to address the ways in which hateful language is used to hurt people.
 Today Perspectives has developed into a group that discusses current and relevant events as they pertain to high school teen's everyday lives.
 The group also puts on two performances at the Polson Middle school to address hate language as well as the transition to high school.
 For further information, contact Derek Cornwell at (203) 245-5656, or by email.

-Girls' Group meets every Monday after school until 3:30 p.m. at Polson Middle School from November through May.
+Girls' Leadership Group meets every Monday after school until 3:30 p.m. at Polson Middle School from November through May.
 This program aims to promote positive self-esteem, body image and good decision making skills while having fun and meeting new people in a safe and supportive environment.
 Interested 7th and 8th grade girls are invited to an informational meeting in the late fall.
 Please contact Melissa Balletto at (203) 245-5657 with any questions or concerns.

 Boys' Council, Brown Middle School